Credit card numbers explained

 If you use our Mobile Banking app, you can view your PIN securely online.

-• Log on or register for Internet Baking, select ‘Your account tools’ from the menu, then ‘Replacement cards and PINs’.
+• Log on or register for Internet Banking, select ‘Your account tools’ from the menu, then ‘Replacement cards and PINs’.

 Key points about credit card numbers